-'I Hate Myself,' Former Dallas Police Officer Tells Jurors During Murder Trial
+'I Hate Myself,' Former Dallas Police Officer Who Killed Neighbor Tells Jurors

 Former Dallas Police Officer Amber Guyger took the stand on Friday, testifying that she was "scared to death" when she fatally shot her unarmed black neighbor in his apartment last year.
-She has said she entered Jean's apartment — which was directly above hers — by mistake.
+She has said she entered Botham Jean's apartment — which was directly above hers — by mistake.

 Guyger, 31, is charged with murder in the death of 26-year-old Botham Jean, a Dallas accountant and native of St. Lucia.
 It is the first time she has spoken publicly about the shooting.
 On Friday, she broke down in tears several times as she gave her version of what happened on Sept.
 6, 2018.